vastator3/tripcase/readme.md

 # @lzilioli Changes 2025:

+[TripCase is retiring](https://www.reddit.com/r/travel/comments/1imzlga/tripcase_retiring/).
+We need a better way to export.

 Heavily modified fork of https://github.com/madmod/tripcase

-You can export your flights to an .ics file with the following steps:
+You can export your flights to an .ics file with the following steps.
+You can then import this to iCalendar or TripIt.

 I tested with nodejs version 20.
 I recommend you use nvm.
 [Install instructions](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script).